vctfence/scrapbee/README.md

 ### Background

-Since the departure of Scrapbook I have converted all my Scrapbook stuff to an org-mode based wiki, but it is very painful to add bookmarks there.
+Since the departure of Scrapbook I have converted all my Scrapbook stuff to an org-mode based wiki, but it was very painful to add bookmarks there.
 Because I needed a bookmark manager with some org-mode goodness which I would be able to control from UbiquityWE, I decided to rewrite [vctfence's](https://github.com/vctfence) ScrapBee from scratch to obtain the desired features.